 All electric heaters should come with a safety cut off.
 This gives you the confidence to leave the heating running during unsupervised times, such as going out to the shops.
 Safety cut off systems ensure the electric radiator won’t overheat and cause a fire hazard.

-Should I rely on just electric radiators to heat my home?
+Should I rely on just an electric heater to heat my home?

 Electric radiators offer numerous advantages, however when looking for the ideal heating solution you need to be practical.
 Every home is different and requires different heating solutions.
 If your boiler is old then electric radiators are ideal.
 If your home is new and energy efficient, electric radiators can help you to heat a small space efficiently.